liek51/civet/README.md

 ## Installation

 ### Requirements
+Currently only the [TORQUE resource manager](https://github.com/adaptivecomputing/torque) is supported, but others may be supported in the future.

 Civet has been tested with several versions of Python 2.7.
 It has not been tested with Python 3, but there are potentially some incompatibilities.
 We have slowly been making the code more Python 3